fabric8io/fabric8/examples/errors/README.md

 ## Running the Example
 To run the example:

-1. Start Fuse ESB Enterprise 7 by running bin/fuseesb (on Linux) or bin\fuseesb.bat (on Windows).
+1. Start JBoss Fuse 6 by running bin/fuseesb (on Linux) or bin\fuseesb.bat (on Windows).
-2. In the Fuse ESB console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/errors/${project.version}
+2. In the JBoss Fuse console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/errors/${project.version}
-3. As soon as the Camel route has been started, you will see a directory `work/errors/input` in your Fuse ESB installation.
+3. As soon as the Camel route has been started, you will see a directory `work/errors/input` in your JBoss Fuse installation.
 4. Copy the file you find in this example's `src/test/data` directory to the newly created `work/errors/input` directory.
 5. Wait a few moment and you will find the files in directories under `work/errors`:
 ** `order4.xml` will always end up in the `work/errors/validation` directory